 Given that the data set will be published in a public location (Elexon Website); once in the public domain, it can be shared ad-infinitum.
 The requester will not be charged for making their request.
-The rationale for this is explained further in Section six.
+The reasons for the Workgroup making this recommendation are explained further in Section six.
 This will not affect any existing processes in place for non-BSC Parties to receive regular reports from the BSCCo (and this was addressed in BSC Panel paper 294/16) as the P398 solution will refer to requests for new data sets, not sets already produced.